matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

   POST $V2PREFIX/register

 This API endpoint uses the User-Interactive Authentication API.
-This API endoint does not require an access token.
+This API endpoint does not require an access token.

 The body of the POST request is a JSON object containing: